Updated: April 4, 2016

 Did you know that Microsoft Azure provides similar functionality in the cloud?
 Learn more about Microsoft Azure virtualization solutions.

 Create a hybrid virtualization solution in Microsoft Azure:

-The following table lists the topics in the Hyper-V documentation library for the Hyper-V role in Windows Server and provides links to other information resources, including downloadable content, blogs, videos and a contact link you can use to ask questions and provide feedback.
+The following table lists the topics in the Hyper-V documentation library for the Hyper-V role in Windows Server 2012 and Windows Server 2012 R2.
+It provides links to other information resources, including downloadable content, blogs, videos and a contact link you can use to ask questions and provide feedback.

 Review the following resources to learn why you should use Hyper-V.

 Learn how you can get started with Hyper-V on Windows Server 2012, Windows Server 2012 R2, Windows 8 or Windows 8.1.

 Review the list of Microsoft server software that’s supported in a Hyper-V virtualized environment and check out how you can get started virtualizing workloads like Exchange email.

 Watch subject matter experts walk through tasks and explain Hyper-V related concepts.

 Check out the latest posts from Program Managers, Product Managers, Developers and Testers in the Microsoft Virtualization and Hyper-V teams.

 Got questions?
 Talk to your peers, MVPs, and the Hyper-V product team.